 Below, please find additional background information from the NBT Platform.
 If you have any questions regarding these documents, please contact us at email@example.com.

-This paper was published by the European Academies Science Advisory Council and calls on the European policy makers to capitalise on the scientific advances in genomics for animal health and productivity as well as for crops.
+This report was published by the European Academies Science Advisory Council and calls on the European policy makers to capitalise on the scientific advances in genomics for animal health and productivity as well as for crops.
 It claims that “breakthroughs in genome editing and other genetic research will be crucial to the future of food and agriculture in Europe”.

 Fact sheet on CRISPR applications for the agricultural sector